 All you have to do to set your mini Pikachu horde a-marchin’ is call out the Pokémon's name.
 Saying “Pikachu!” nearby will cause the electric mouse to spring into action, walking towards you with its trademark to-and-fro swaying.

-The toy was released only in Japan, but a host of ZenPlus stores currently offer it for sale to overseas buyers.
+The toy was released only in Japan, but has in the past been offered by select ZenPlus storefronts to overseas buyers.

 Recap: Pikachu is Unstoppable